 Typically, it takes from a few hours to a few days to get your account approved by Google.
 If there are any issues with identity verification or payment processing, expect the approval process to take longer.

-If you plan to sell paid apps or in-app purchases, you have to create a Google Merchant Account.
-A Google Merchant Account will help you manage app sales and your monthly payouts, as well as analyze sales reports.
+If you plan to sell paid apps or in-app purchases, you need to create a payments profile.
+This will help you manage app sales, track revenue, and receive payouts.

 Step 3: Prepare the documents